 Since you’ve ventured this far from Almaty, it would be a shame to miss out on the spectacular Kolsai Lakes just a few hours away.
 If you’re planning to join an organised tour, many include the lakes as part of a jam-packed 3-day excursion.
 If you’re travelling independently, the only option to get between Charyn Canyon and the Kolsai Lakes is to hitchhike which we found surprisingly easy along this stretch.

 For more on visiting this little Switzerland in south-east Kazakhstan, check out this post!

 If you plan to stay the night in Charyn Canyon, you can either make use of the accommodations provided by the Eco-Park, or camp beside the river.

 Facilities are basic with drop toilets (the one nearest the restaurant is by far the most tolerable) and no running water.
-Portable Taps and basins are filled from the river which we would recommend purifying before drinking (we always carry our SteriPen with us for exactly this!).
+Portable taps and basins are filled from the river which we would recommend purifying before drinking (we always carry a reusable water bottle and our SteriPen with us for exactly this!).

 Yurts.
 Yurts are very brightly coloured and set up traditionally with a thin mattress on the floor.

 Price: 40,000T ($120) for the whole yurt which sleeps at least 8 people.